 Fact-specific and nuanced inquiry on a case-by-case basis whether a conflict exists between personal interests and public duty.

-Two key inquiries regarding conflicts of interest: is it incompatible with the discharge of official duties or does it impair independence of judgment in the performance of official duties.
+Two key inquiries regarding conflicts of interest: is it incompatible with the discharge of official duties or does it impair independence of judgment in the performance of official duties?

-Generally, a conflict exists when an individual’s external interest provides an incentive to affect the individual’s conduct of his or her MICRC activities or when the individual has the opportunity to impermissibly affect a MICRC decision or other activity.
+Generally, a conflict exists when an individual’s external interest provides an incentive to affect the individual’s conduct of his or her MICRC activities or when the individual could impermissibly affect a MICRC decision or other activity.

 Conflicts of interest can arise naturally from an individual’s engagement with the world outside the MICRC, and the mere existence of a conflict of interest does not necessarily imply wrongdoing on anyone’s part, or the inability to perform duties related to the MICRC.
 When conflicts of interest do arise, however, they must be recognized, disclosed and either properly managed or eliminated.